-Type "franchise" into Google and you'll get 67 million hits (April 2009) -- a number that keeps growing every day.
+Type “franchise” into Google and you’ll get nearly 200 million hits (June 2017) -- a number that keeps growing every year.
 So what are the best sources?
 Which can you can trust to provide you with the information you want?
 Which ones should you avoid?

-Tooting our own horn, Franchise Update Media Group's Franchising.com website is a great place to begin.
-The site lists hundreds of franchise brands by category, as well as industry articles on trends, sectors, and breaking news.
-Other sites provide similar information; we like to think ours is the best for providing you with all you need for beginning your research on which industry sector and which franchise brand is best for you.
+Tooting our own horn, Franchise Update Media’s Franchising.com website is a great place to begin.
+The site lists hundreds and hundreds of franchise brands by category, as well as providing thousands of industry articles on trends, sectors, and breaking news.
+While other sites provide similar information, we like to think ours is the best for providing you with everything you need to begin your research on which industry sector and which franchise brand is best for you.

 Before wading into the numerous websites offering different brands for sale, apply the brakes and take the time to check out the two U.S. government sites below.
 They can save you a lot of grief (as well as money), as they detail the laws and regulations governing franchises.
 They also provide a cautionary voice, in contrast to the enthusiasm of the sales-oriented portals listed next.